Viral Testing

 The main viruses linked to ME/CFS are: certain enteroviruses (namely coxsackievirus B and echovirus), certain herpesviruses (specifically Epstein-Barr virus, HHV-6, cytomegalovirus, varicella zoster virus), and parvovirus B19.
 And since the COVID pandemic, it appears that the SARS-CoV-2 coronavirus can trigger ME/CFS as well.
 The bacterium Chlamydia pneumoniae is also associated with ME/CFS.

-Most viruses associated with ME/CFS are commonly found in the general population: Epstein-Barr virus, for example, is found in 95% of adults (this virus is typically acquired when you are in your teens or twenties).
+Many viruses associated with ME/CFS are commonly found in the general population: Epstein-Barr virus, for example, is found in 95% of adults (this virus is typically acquired when you are in your teens or twenties).
 But in the general population, these viral infections are usually fully suppressed and controlled by the immune system, so they become largely inactive and dormant, and are classified as past infections or latent infections.

 However, in ME/CFS patients, evidence suggests these common infections are active rather than dormant, and may thus be playing a causal role in this disease.